WLLC Placement Test FAQ's | World Languages, Literatures, & Cultures

 We do not have study guides.
 The test is designed to determine your language proficiency and place you at the appropriate level.

-I am having technical issues with the remote test.
+I am having technical issues..
 What should I do?

 Contact the UNT Help Desk at (940) 565-2324 if you experience any technical issues with Canvas or Lockdown Browser.
 If the issue is not resolved right away, contact our office at (940) 565-2404 and let us know.